WPBay SDK Documentation

 $sdk_instance = testing_wpbay_sdk();

-//ADD THE UGRPADE FORM
+//ADD THE UPGRADE FORM

 $upgrade_manager = $sdk_instance->get_upgrade_form_manager();